|

 The second phase of the CopeMed Project

 started in 2008.
-The Project will build on the
+The Project was built on the

 achievements of the first phase of the Project